-The Quarterly Trading Blackout does not apply to the acquisition of common shares through the exercise of the Company's stock options or shares issued under similar incentive plans, but will apply to the sale of the common shares acquired through the exercise of the option or similar securities issued under an incentive plan.
+The trading prohibitions in this section shall not apply to the acquisition of common shares through the exercise of the Company's stock options or shares issued under similar incentive plans, but will apply to the sale of the common shares acquired through the exercise of the option or similar securities issued under an incentive plan.
 In the event that the expiry date of a stock option occurs during or within 48 hours following the end of a trading prohibition, the expiry date of such stock option will be extended until the tenth day following the end of the trading prohibition.
 Applicable laws will be complied with in determining and implementing blackout periods associated with any other benefit plans the Company may have.

-Immediately after becoming an insider (generally, a director, senior officer or 10% shareholder of the Company, or a director or senior officer of a subsidiary of the Company or of another insider of the Company) and immediately following the purchase or sale of securities of the Company, an insider must complete all insider reports required by the securities regulators in Canada and in Sweden within the prescribed time period.
+Immediately after becoming an insider (generally, a director, senior officer or 10% shareholder of the Company, or a director or senior officer of a subsidiary of the Company or of another insider of the Company) and immediately following the purchase or sale of securities of the Company, an insider must complete all applicable insider reports required by the securities regulators in Canada and in Sweden within the prescribed time period.
 So long as its shares are listed on the NASDAQ OMX, the Company shall also submit a list of insiders, as defined and required by the Finansinpektionen regulations in Sweden.
-Except as prescribed by law, the Company is not responsible for alerting insiders of this obligation or for filing insider trading reports.
+Except as prescribed by law, the Company is not responsible for alerting insiders of their obligations or for filing insider trading reports.

 (vi) Forward-Looking Information